akka/akka/akka-docs/src/main/paradox/java/cluster-usage.md

 ### Auto-downing (DO NOT USE)

-There is an atomatic downing feature that you should not use in production.
+There is an automatic downing feature that you should not use in production.
 For testing purpose you can enable it with configuration:

 ```
 akka.cluster.auto-down-unreachable-after = 120s